matthttam/oneTwoOne/README.md

 # Deployment Guide
 __WARNING__: We have been using this extension for years now and it works great.
 This latest version provides configuration options from the Google Admin console that allow customizations regarding some blocking features.
 This extension will be published as a full Chrome Web Store extension soon and it is recommended to deploy from there instead of from our own repository.

+If you want to deploy using our repository or your own use tag 3.0.0 which was the final release before converting to a public chrome extension.

 ### Populate the location attribute of Chrome devices with comma separated list of allowed user logins.

 A few examples: